Effective treatments to reduce black spots and pigmentation on the tongue

 These are threadlike projections found on the top of the tongue, usually appearing to be either pink or white.
 These papillae also can be dark in patients with skin of color.
 They are commonly found across the surface of the tongue.
 Filiform papillae do not have taste buds.

 Foliate papillae resemble grooves and are located on the outer edges of the sides of the tongue.

 These are large 8 to 12 mushroom-shaped bumps located at the back of the tongue, closer to the throat area.

-According to Dr Shelton, tongue pigmentation can occur in the three types of papillae mentioned above.
+According to Dr Shelton, a black tongue can occur in the three types of papillae mentioned above.
 Although dental and medical literature indicate that there is no existing cure, Dr Shelton at the Laser & Skin Surgery Center of New York has been improving PPT’s appearance for his patients since 2020, achieving good results each time.

 The Ruby Laser procedure is the most frequently used laser technology available at LSSC to treat tongue pigmentation and to lighten the tone of PPT.

 During the treatment, the Ruby laser uses a ruby crystal to send light pulses at one specific wavelength.
 These light pulses target the dark spots on the tongue.
 When penetrating the mucosal surface of the tongue, the Ruby laser is able to send high-intensity laser beams in short pulses to shatter the unwanted pigment without any damage to the unaffected, surrounding areas.